A Flexible Quasi-Copula Distribution for Statistical Modeling: Parameter Estimation

 \subsection{Initialization}

 Most optimization algorithms benefit from good starting values.
-The obvious candidate for $\bbeta$ is the maximum likelihood estimate delivered by the independence model using $\it{GLM.jl}$.
-Under the VC framework, we use the MM algorithm to initialize variance components.
-Under the CS and AR(1) framework, we initialize the variance component $\sigma^2$ by the crude estimate from the MM algorithm treating $\rho = 1$.
+The obvious candidate for $\bbeta$ is the maximum likelihood estimate delivered by the base model.
+For structured covariance models, we use an MM algorithm \citep{lange2016mm} to initialize variance components.
+This process is described in supplemental Section \ref{sec:mm_for_variance_component_estim}.
+Under the CS and AR1 models, we initialize the variance component $\sigma^2$ by the crude estimate from the MM algorithm treating $\rho = 0$.
+For the unstructured covariance model, we initialize $\bL$ by the Cholesky decomposition of sample correlation matrix of $\bY$.